DivyanshMittal-exe/Chess-helper-bot/README.md

 ## Setup
 Install the discord.py module[^1].
 In a details.py file, just add the "Token" and "channel_number".
 To get the token, follow this [guide](https://discordhelp.net/discord-token).
 The channel_number is the Channel ID that the bot will use to communicate with Chess-Vision-AI bot.
 So just create a new random server, add chess vision ai bot to it, and set channel_number to any of the servers channel-id.

-To use the autohotkey, change the path of python, to that of your machines
+Take a screenshot of the chess position and `python chess_cv white` or `python chess_cv black` to run the script manually To use the autohotkey, change the path of python, to that of your machines[^2]

 [^1]: Install any version of type 2.x
+[^2]: Place a shortcut in shell:startup to have this autohotkey already running whenever you start your computer